-The Mortgage Credit Channel of Macroeconomic Transmission (Submitted, SSRN Version)
+The Mortgage Credit Channel of Macroeconomic Transmission (SSRN Version)

 Abstract: I investigate how the structure of the mortgage market influences macroeconomic dynamics, using a general equilibrium framework with prepayable debt and a limit on the ratio of mortgage payments to income.
 This realistic environment amplifies transmission from interest rates into debt, house prices, and economic activity.
 Monetary policy can more easily stabilize inflation due to this amplification, but contributes to larger fluctuations in credit growth.
 A relaxation of payment-to-income standards appears essential to the recent boom.
 A cap on payment-to-income ratios, not loan-to-value ratios, is the more effective macroprudential policy for limiting boom-bust cycles.

 Abstract: Three mutually uncorrelated economic disturbances that we measure empirically explain 85% of the quarterly variation in real stock market wealth since 1952.
 A model is employed to interpret these disturbances in terms of three latent primitive shocks.
 In the short run, shocks that affect the willingness to bear risk independently of macroeconomic fundamentals explain most of the variation in the market.
 In the long run, the market is profoundly affected by shocks that reallocate the rewards of a given level of production between workers and shareholders.
 Productivity shocks play a small role in historical stock market fluctuations at all horizons.

 with Vasco Curdia and Marco Del Negro.